FIG Marketing

 4 Steps to Naming a Financial Services Company

-Done right, the name of your financial services company will be deeply personal and very telling.
+Done right, naming a financial services company will be deeply personal and very telling.
 Potential customers will develop their own expectations based on the name of your business.
 Be aware that if it doesn’t sit well, they’ll probably go elsewhere.

 Developing a name should start with high-level brainstorming and then drill down to specifics.
 Naming shouldn’t be done alone.
 If possible, bring in a variety of people.
 Include co-workers as well as those not associated